Do you have dry, cracked, splitting brittle fingernails during the winter months?

 At night, apply a richer oil to hands under gloves when they are showing early signs of dryness.
 Again, the Omega Enriched Booster Oil applied directly or a few drops added to your hand cream will do the trick.

-Remember, soap pulls out precious oils in nails that protect nail structure.
+Remember, harsh soap pulls out precious oils in nails that protect nail structure.
 Use only easy-rinse hand soap and rinse all soap residue off.
-I depend on my fragrance-free Natural Foaming Hand Soap and keep a bottle at every sink.
+I depend on my fragrance-free Naturally Best Bar Soap for all skin types and keep a bar at every sink.

 Step 3: Clip and File Nails While Wet